 Pre-emergence weed killers are used before you see the weeds to prevent them from showing up in the garden or lawn.
 This doesn’t mean the chemicals interfere with germination but rather they stop the formation of new root cells in baby weed plants.

 Without weeds, the seedlings cannot continue to feed and grow and they just die back.
-This whole process happens at the soil level under the blades and thatch of the grass so you
+This whole process happens at the soil level under the blades and thatch of the grass so you don’t ever have to see the sprouted weeds.
+Timing, weather, and the type of weeds that are problematic in the garden will dictate the exact formula and application for using pre-emergents.

 How Pre-Emergents Work

 The chemicals in pre-emergent weed killers are not effective on vegetative buds that sprout from existing roots or rhizomes.
-They also cannot be used on a prepared grass seed bed because their root stunting action in young plants will also affect sprouting grass.
+They also cannot be used on a prepared grass seedbed because their root stunting action in young plants will also affect sprouting grass.

 Established plants have nothing to fear, as their root system is already developed and the plant is hearty and healthy.
-Pre-emergent info indicates that it is the sensitive root tissue of newly germinated seedlings which is killed off, resulting in complete plant death.
+Pre-emergent info indicates that it is the sensitive root tissue of newly germinated seedlings that is killed off, resulting in complete plant death.

 Perennial weeds develop thick persistent adult roots that re-sprout in spring, which makes them difficult to control with a pre-emergent formula.
 Annual weeds are in two classes: winter and summer annuals.
 The timing of a pre-emergence weed killer for each must match the germination period for the variety of weed.
 Biennial weeds, like dandelions, are not controlled by a pre-emergent because they produce seed that germinates nearly year around.